Unveil a hidden charm of

 Among our wide array of wines, you’ll find internationally recognised grape varieties, such as Cabernet Sauvignon, Merlot, Sauvignon Blanc, and Chardonnay.
 These renowned varieties were extensively cultivated during the socialist regime and currently account for approximately 70% of the vineyards.
 Moreover, passionate producers are reintroducing impressive and ambitious local varieties, reminiscent of a historic period after World War I when independent wineries championed the country’s native grapes.

 Bulgarian red wines reign supreme, boasting exceptional craftsmanship and astonishing affordability.
 Delight in the splendid flavours of Mavrud, Rubin, and Melnik.
-The north-western region of the country also showcases remarkable examples of Pinot Noir and Shiraz.
+The north-western region of the country also showcases remarkable examples of Pinot Noir and Cabernet Franc.

 For the discerning white wine enthusiast, the cooler north-east region offers exceptional varieties like Dimiat, Muscat, and Misket.
 Additionally, recent plantings of Sauvignon Blanc in the Sakar mountains hold great promise.